volpatto/numericlab/README.md

       - Finite Difference Method (FDM) for Poisson problem;
       - FDM for Parabolic (transient) problem.

-Finally, but important: __maybe this repo is just another project I create which will be not continued__.
+Finally, but important: __maybe this repo is just another project I created which will be not continued__.
 Maybe not.

 ## About me